 Get Free Consultation

-Jenna is a passionate and dedicated student at Tufts University Cummings School of Veterinary Medicine, where she founded and served as President of an animal welfare organization called The Partnership for Animal Welfare and Support (PAWS).
-Under her leadership, the club raised more than $4,000 in support funds for local animal shelters and connected dozens of Santa Clara students to volunteer opportunities with shelter animals.
-She completed the VMCAS, matriculated into Tufts Vet, and was elected Co-President of her cohort.
-Despite a minor setback due to a surgical procedure, Jenna has used her time to gain more clinical and surgical shadowing experience and work with aspiring veterinary students.
+Before attending the Tufts University Cummings School of Veterinary Medicine, Jenna graduated from Santa Clara University.
+During college, Jenna founded and served as President of The Partnership for Animal Welfare and Support (PAWS).
+Under her leadership, the club raised over $4,000 in support funds for local animal shelters and connected dozens of SCU students to volunteer opportunities.
+At Tufts, she was elected Co-President of her cohort.

 Throughout her education, Jenna has gained diverse experience through volunteer work at animal shelters in Honolulu and Santa Clara, a small animal GP/Rehabilitation clinic, and a high-quality, high-volume spay and neuter clinic.
-She has also accumulated approximately 1.5 years of combined full-time experience working as a Kennel and Veterinary Assistant at a small animal and exotics ER/GP.
+She has also accumulated approximately six years of combined full-time experience working as a kennel and veterinary assistant at a small animal and exotics ER/GP.
 In these roles, Jenna has had the opportunity to work with a wide range of animals, including dogs, cats, birds, bunnies, guinea pigs, rats, turtles, and chameleons.
 She is committed to continuing her work with all types of animals throughout her veterinary career.

 Jenna also served as a Health Professions Peer Advisor, where she was part of an Advisory Committee to revamp her university's pre-health advising system.
-As the Veterinary Representative, she shared her experiences as a pre-vet student and guided the AMCAS and VMCAS application processes.
-Over two years, Jenna worked with numerous peers, reviewing their application essays and resumes while helping them target schools that aligned with their goals.
+As the Veterinary Representative, she shared her experiences as a pre-vet student and guided them through the VMCAS application processes.
+Over the years, Jenna worked with numerous vet school candidates, reviewing their application essays and resumes while helping them target schools that aligned with their goals.
 She takes pride in her ability to recognize and highlight the qualities of each applicant, making the application process more seamless and effective.